aunixOS/aunix-files/README.md

 sudo mkarchiso -v -w /tmp/aunix-tmp ~/aunix-files
 ```
 this will put the .iso file in ~/out

+building from source is broken atm, please use the .iso until I fix it
 ## Installing
 This operating system is meant to be untracable running from a USB stick, so there is no installer on it, please DO NOT INSTALL Aunix onto a computer as this defeats the whole idea of what I am trying to do.